alexisvincent/oss-ideas/README.md

 ### SystemJS Config Generator to allow loading of node_modules
 Now that yarn provides deterministic installs, we can leverage this to generate config files for SystemJS (providing an alternative to JSPM).
 JSPM is an amazing project, but I feel this project could provide a better **onboarding** process then asking developers to introduce a new package manager.

-## General purpose pluginable [package manager / build tool / bundler] for the Javascript ecosystem
+### General purpose pluginable [package manager / build tool / bundler] for the Javascript ecosystem
 Similar to Leiningen for Clojure, that would provide mechanisms to:
 - initialize a project
 - add dependencies
 - provide a repl
 - build your code
 - handle development experience in the browser (ie. hot-reloading, syntax errors, etc.) [similar to lein-figwheel]

+Perhaps Yarn JS will fill this gap?

 ## IDE Tools